Indigenous Engagement

 Our long-term goal is to increase the number of Indigenous students obtaining their CPA.
 The short and medium-term goals in support of our strategy include:

-• Raising awareness and excitement among Indigenous students of the value of going into business and finance;
+• Raise awareness amongst Indigenous students of the value in going into business and finance, and of the value of obtaining a CPA designation

-• Collaborating with Indigenous communities to demonstrate a CPA’s value in building financial management capacity and in strengthening governance processes overall.
+• Work with Indigenous communities to understand the value of a CPA in building financial management capacity and overall nation building

 Collaboration and Consultation